gitter-badger/How-to-start-a-career-in-web-development/README.md

 - Teach people as soon as you learnt something so that it will help to validate your knowledge
 - Save money to invest in your learning (You can read "Rich Dad, Poor dad" from Robert Kyosaki)
 - Save your time to invest it in your learning
+- Don't be afraid to tell people you don't know this or that.
+They will be happy to help you.

 ## Show yourself / Be visible
 - Twitter, Facebook, Linkedin, Youtube